How To Make Gravy Without Drippings

 The development of modern gravy as we know it is closely tied to the evolution of cooking techniques and ingredients.
 The use of a roux as a thickening agent became widespread in French cuisine, and this technique was adopted and adapted in other culinary traditions around the world.
 As meat consumption increased, pan drippings became a readily available and flavorful base for gravy.

-However, the concept of making gravy without drippings is not new.
+On the flip side, the concept of making gravy without drippings is not new.
 Throughout history, cooks have relied on various techniques and ingredients to create flavorful sauces when meat drippings were scarce or unavailable.
 Vegetable-based gravies, thickened with starches and flavored with herbs and spices, have been a staple in vegetarian and vegan cuisines for centuries.

-Furthermore, the addition of salt and other seasonings is essential for balancing the flavors and enhancing the overall taste of the gravy.
+On top of that, the addition of salt and other seasonings is essential for balancing the flavors and enhancing the overall taste of the gravy.
 Salt not only adds its own flavor but also helps to suppress bitterness and enhance sweetness.
 Acids, such as vinegar or lemon juice, can also be used to brighten the flavor and add complexity.

 Trends and Latest Developments